andyl/phoenix_live_editable/README.md

 In-place editing for Phoenix Live View.

-LiveEditable provides in-line helpers that you can drop into your LiveView (LEEX) templates.
+LiveEditable provides in-line helpers that you can drop into your LiveView (HEEX) templates.

-Example LEEX tag:
+Example HEEX tag:

     <%= live_editable(assigns, "MyText", id: "textfield", type: "text", on_submit: "save" %>